 Is Invisalign Noticeable?

 Okay, now let’s talk about the visibility of Invisalign.
 If you are choosing Invisalign over standard braces, it’s because you don’t want people to see those bright and shiny metal brackets and wires in your mouth, right?
-You are searching for a subtle tooth-moving solution to straighten your smile.
+You are searching for a subtle tooth-moving solution to straighten teeth.

 Is Invisalign noticeable?
 Yes.
-Invisalign is not invisible, especially if you need many attachments (often referred to as buttons) on your teeth.
+Invisalign is visible, especially if you need many attachments (often referred to as buttons) on your teeth.
 People will see and notice them.

 Think about it this way.
 In close-up photographs, they will be visible, but in group shots, you don’t see them.

 This isn’t a problem as long as you aren’t under the impression that no one will notice your desire for straighter teeth.
-If you think they won’t be visible, you will be disappointed.
+Invisible braces don’t exist.
+If you are searching for a virtually invisible solution, you will be disappointed.
+Invisalign is less noticable than traditional braces, but you can see them when standing close.

 If you spend fifteen minutes going to the bathroom and brushing your teeth, you have less than two hours to eat per day.
 That may seem like a decent amount of time, but think about how long it takes to receive two courses in a restaurant or to wait a few minutes after dinner to eat dessert.